Dyalog/HttpCommand/docs/conga.md

 ### Overriding Default Locations
 There are two methods to tell `HttpCommand`'s default behavior, both of which involve setting a shared public field in the `HttpCommand` class.

-* If you have Conga in your workspace`HttpCommand.CongaRef` can be used to specify the location for the API.
-It can be an actual reference or a character array representing the location of API.
+* If you have the `Conga` namespace in your workspace in other than default locations the `HttpCommand` will search, `HttpCommand.CongaRef` can be used to specify its location. `CongaRef` can be an actual reference to the namespace or a character array representing the location.
 For instance:<br>
 `HttpCommand.CongaRef←#.Utils.Conga` or<br>
 `HttpCommand.CongaRef←'#.Utils.Conga'`<br>
 This can be useful when integrating `HttpCommand` into an application that also uses Conga.
-* `HttpCommand.CongaPath` can be used to specify the path to the shared library files.
+* `HttpCommand.CongaPath` can be used to specify the path to the shared library files and optionally the conga workspace.
 This can be useful when bundling `HttpCommand` in a distributed application.
 For instance:<br>
 `HttpCommand.CongaPath←(⊃1 ⎕NPARTS ''),'/conga/'` would tell `HttpCommand` to find the shared libraries in the `/conga/` subfolder of the current folder.
+See [Integrating `HttpCommand`](./integrating.md) for more information.

+### Using Other Versions of Conga
+If you need to use a version of Conga other than the one in the Dyalog installation folder, there are two ways to accomplish this:

+* Put the shared libraries and the `conga` workspace in a folder and set `CongaPath` to point to that folder.
+* Put the `Conga` namespace in your workspace (pointing `CongaRef` to it if necesssary) and the shared libraries in a folder set `CongaPath` to point to that folder.